 The King's execution shocked the whole of Europe.
 He was buried on 9 February at Windsor rather than at Westminster Abbey to avoid the possibility of public disorder at his funeral.
 Charles' personal dignity during his trial and execution had won him much sympathy.
 His death created a cult of martyrdom around him, which was encouraged by the publication of a book of his supposed meditations during his final months, Eikon Basilike.

 The ideal of the martyred king helped to sustain the Royalist cause throughout the Commonwealth and Protectorate years.
-After the Restoration, it was sanctified to commemorate Charles' sacrifice of his life for episcopacy and the doctrine of apostolic succession.
+After the Restoration, it was sanctified to commemorate Charles' sacrifice of his life for the doctrine of episcopacy.
 King Charles the Martyr is the only saint to be canonised in the Anglican church.
 To this day, wreaths of remembrance are laid on the anniversary of his death at his statue, which faces down Whitehall to the site of his beheading.